PURAN123/Django-API-Function-Based-Views/README.md

 # Django-Rest-API
+The api views are totally classe based views on which generics view and viewsets are used.
 This is a complete Django Rest Framework with lots of the permissions and access permissions.
 A complete setup of a program with API.

 # Access Permissions